mindlink/OrleansPersistentStream-MissingEvents/README.md

 ## Suggested fix
 1. Intercept the grain persistent pulling agent stream subscription, the underlying consumer grain handshake, and the queue cache interactions via grain filters and stream provider decorator injection, respectively.
-2. Observe the stream subscription process via interception and pre-emptively record the stream subscription as pending until it either succeeds in its entirety, the initial subscription fails, or the consumer handshake fails.
+2. Observe the stream subscription process via interception and pre-emptively record the stream subscription as pending until it either completes its subscribing process in its entirety, the initial subscribing interaction fails, or the underlying consumer handshake fails.
-3. As events are added to the cache, if there's a current pending stream subscription, create a "pinning" cursor in the cache to ensure the concurrently-received events are not evicted.
+3. As events are added to the cache, if there's a current pending stream subscription in progress, create a "pinning" cursor in the cache to ensure the concurrently-received events are not evicted.
-4. When the stream susbcription completes, if a pinning cursor has been created, start the stream subscription from there to replay the concurrently-receieved events
+4. When a stream susbcription completes its subscribing process, if a pinning cursor has been created during its lifetime, start the stream subscription from there to replay the concurrently-receieved events
 5. Ensure all failure cases clean up any pinning tokens and remove any in-flight data.

 ### Solution Pros